Twelve-Day War: 14 June

 In the early morning of 14 June, Iranian media reported an explosion and a fire at Tehran's Mehrabad International Airport.
 It also reported Iranian air defenses engaging Israeli projectiles above Isfahan and exchanging fire with Israeli drones on reconnaissance missions in northwestern Iran.
 The IDF later said that it bombed an underground facility in western Iran used to store ballistic and cruise missiles.
 Iran confirmed the deaths of General Gholamreza Mehrabi and General Mehdi Rabbani.
 Iran also made unsubstantiated claims to have downed three Israeli F-35 jets, captured two pilots, and killed a third, and the IDF repeatedly denied claims of air force casualties or damage.
 Iran's Ministry of Petroleum announced attacks on two oil fields in Bushehr province, where fires halted the production of gas.
 The Red Crescent Society said Israel had attacked 18 of the 31 provinces of Iran.
-In the evening, the IDF announced a new wave of strikes on "military targets" in Tehran.
-These attacks struck oil and gasoline depots, cut off electricity in the Shahran neighborhood, and hit the Iranian Ministry of Defence headquarters and the Organization of Defensive Innovation and Research building.
+In the evening, the IDF announced a new wave of strikes on "military targets" in Tehran, which cut off electricity in the Shahran neighborhood, striking oil and gasoline depots, the Iranian Ministry of Defence headquarters, and the Organization of Defensive Innovation and Research building.

-In the morning, Iran launched dozens of missiles with seven people were injured in the attack.
-A fifth missile barrage was then launched by Iran on Israel, with US help intercepted incoming missiles.
-The number of injured civilians surpassed 60, several homes were reported heavily damaged, and at least two civilians killed and more than 20 injured.
-The IDF later announced that Iran had fired 200 ballistic missiles overnight, also hitting open areas.
-It asserted that a "small number" of missiles evaded air defenses, struck residential areas, and caused casualties in Tel Aviv, Ramat Gan, and Rishon LeZion.
+Iran launched 200 ballistic missiles overnight, killing two people, injuring more than 60, and heavily damaging several homes were reported heavily damaged, and at least two civilians killed and more than 20 injured.
+The IDF asserted that a "small number" of missiles evaded air defenses, struck residential areas, and caused casualties in Tel Aviv, Ramat Gan, and Rishon LeZion The US help intercept incoming missiles.

 According to Xinhua News Agency, several Iranian missiles transited Syrian airspace en route to Israel, with at least two missiles falling in Daraa Governorate (southern Syria).
 Reportedly, several Arab states have participated in shooting down Iranian drones, or sharing radar information to help in destroying them.

 In the night, Iran fired another barrage of missiles targeting northern Israel, killing five people and injuring at least 23 others.
 A fire also broke out near the BAZAN oil refinery in Haifa, where pipes and transmission lines were damaged.

+The U.S. 6th Fleet stationed five Arleigh Burke class destroyers (Thomas Hudner, Arleigh Burke, The Sullivans, Oscar Austin and Paul Ignatius) in the Eastern Mediterranean Sea to assist with Israeli missile defense and disrupt Iranian air strikes.
+In February 2026, the Department of Defense awarded the Armed Forces Service Medal to the USS Arleigh Burke for its role in shooting down missiles in the conflict.